 - Your passport will be your primary means of identification, therefore make sure that it does not expire.
 If needed apply for a new passport as soon as possible to avoid interrupting your studies.

 - Most international Master’s and PhD students require a valid study permit to study in Canada.
-The only exception is if you are accepted in a program that is less than 6 months.
+Confirm processing times for your country here.

 Documentation for your family (if applicable)

 - If your family is accompanying you to Canada, they will need to have the immigration documentation required to stay here with you.
 Your spouse/partner can apply for a work permit before or after they arrive in Canada, this document will usually be issued for the same length of time as your study permit.
 There is no need to have a job offer to apply for a work permit.